How to Install Railing on Concrete Steps

-If you're looking to attach a railing to concrete steps or a concrete wall, we're here to help.
+If you're looking to install a railing to concrete steps or a concrete wall, we're here to help.
 While it may seem like a tough task, it's simpler than you may think.
 We'll show how easy it can be to attach a railing to concrete using a Simple Rail handrail kit.
 Here's how you do it...

 Attaching the Railing to a Concrete Base